Sokół Nisko: History

 The club was founded in 1919, primarily participating in the Lwów's sub-district B-class.
 After World War II, from 1944 the club operated under the name OMTUR Nisko, and later, in the early period of the Polish People's Republic, it operated under other names under the nomenclature of sports associations: Zenit Nisko, Związkowiec Nisko and Ogniwo Nisko.
 The greatest success of this team were appearances in III liga, then the third tier.
 From the 2008–09 season, the team regularly plays between the 5th and 6th football's level.

-In the 2007–2008 and 2008–2009 seasons, the club won the Polish Cup at the level of the Stalowa Wola sub-district, defeating Tloki Gorzyce after penalties and Siarka Tarnobrzeg in extra time with a score of 5–4.
+In the 2007–08 and 2008–09 seasons, the club won the Polish Cup at the level of the Stalowa Wola sub-district, defeating Tłoki Gorzyce after penalties and Siarka Tarnobrzeg in extra time with a score of 5–4.